onoratod/project-management/README.md

 ```bash
 ln -s /Users/onoratod/Dropbox/projects/example/data
 ```
-where the path should point to the Dropbox directly you want to link to.
+where the path should point to the Dropbox directory that you want to link to.
 You'll need to repeat this for each folder you want to link over to your Github directory.

 It is important that you appropriately modify the `.gitignore` file so that Github doesn't try to upload all of these pesky symbolic links.
 For example, you should add this to your `.gitignore` file when adding the above directory so that it ignores the data folder we linked to.